julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 - Folklore: In Balkan villages, rue was woven into wedding crowns and hung above doorways for family protection.
 - Magical Properties: Banishing, protection, healing.
-- Growing Tip: Hardy but avoid touching with wet hands—can irritate skin.
+- Growing Tip: Hardy but avoid touching with wet hands, as it can irritate skin.
 Loves sun and dry soil.

 ---